danielfrg/newtask/README.md

 __Objective__: Use GTD (task management) apps the correct way

+__Problem__: The usual way to create tasks is: type app url, hit enter, wait for the app to load, press hotkey to create task (if have it), type task, hit enter.
+That takes to long and it is distractive, GTD says task collection needs to be fast as possible.

-Use email (gmail) to send tasks to your favorite task management web app such as: [Nirvana](https://nirvanahq.com), [Asana](https://asana.com), [Do](https://Do.com), [Wunderlist](https://wunderlist.com), [Doit](https://doit.im), and many others that support task creation via email.
+__So;ution / What this app does__: A desktop app that use email (gmail) to create tasks quickly on your favorite task management web app such as: [Nirvana](https://nirvanahq.com), [Producteev](https://producteev.com), [Asana](https://asana.com), [Do](https://Do.com), [Wunderlist](https://wunderlist.com), [Doit](https://doit.im), [Orchestra](https://orchestra.com), and many others that support task creation via email.

 Features
 --------

-- Very simple and clean UI and functionality.
+- Very simple and clean UI and functionality
-- Customizable settings.
+- Customizable settings
-- Hotkey (WIN+DEL) to summon the application.
+- Hotkey (WIN+DEL) to summon the application
-- Hides on the notification area.
+- Hides on the notification area
-- AES encryption for the password.
+- AES encryption for the password

 Executables
 -----------